This section doesn’t currently include any content. Add content to this section using the sidebar.

 Kitten walking in the snow

-Provide Safe & Stable Shelter
+Providing Safe & Stable Shelter for Cats Outside in Winter

 We understand the urge to load your cat’s shelter with the softest, coziest blankets you can find, but blankets are a potentially dangerous bedding choice!
 Blankets soak up moisture and will freeze solid once saturated.
 Instead, choose straw for your shelter.
 Straw repels moisture and helps to store heat.
 Be sure to use straw, not hay.
 Hay quickly absorbs moisture and becomes a soggy, uncomfortable mess.
 Plus, soggy hay will become moldy, posing another range of potential health threats to outdoor cats.